elastic/elasticsearch-dsl-py/docs/faceted_search.rst

 Facets
 ~~~~~~

-There are several different facets available"
+There are several different facets available:

 ``TermsFacet``
   provides an option to split documents into groups based on a value of a field, for example ``TermsFacet(field='catgeory')``